space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

     2. html file includes  script tag with our angular code
 - what are templates
 - what are components / props
+    - building block of angular app including
+        - An HTML template that declares what renders on the page
+        - A Typescript class that defines behavior
+        - A CSS selector that defines how the component is used in a template
+        - Optionally, CSS styles applied to the template

 - what is data binding
 - what is meant by 'state'